 AP® English Language and Composition Course and Exam Description

 To excel in the AP® English Language and Composition exam, reviewing and understanding what the course covers is crucial.
 The AP English Language and Composition course focuses on developing and refining evidence-based analytic and argumentative writing, critically examining and evaluating nonfiction texts, and understanding the choices writers make as they write and edit.
 Students must evaluate, synthesize, and cite research for their arguments.
-Also, they read and analyze the various components and techniques writers or speakers use to effectively communicate and how these rhetorical elements work in nonfiction texts from different fields and time periods, including images that can be read as text.
+Also, they read and analyze the various components and techniques writers or speakers use to communicate effectively and how these rhetorical elements work in nonfiction texts from different fields and time periods, including images that can be read as text.

 You might have this question in mind: "What college course is equivalent to an AP English language course? " The AP English Language course description aligns with an introductory college-level rhetoric and writing curriculum.